Kill Bill: Volume 1: Plot

-Two months earlier, the Bride goes to Okinawa to obtain a sword from the legendary swordsmith Hattori Hanzō, who has sworn never to forge a sword again.
+The Bride goes to Okinawa to obtain a sword from the legendary swordsmith Hattori Hanzō, who has sworn never to forge a sword again.
 After learning that her target is Bill, his former student, he crafts his finest sword for her.
 The Bride travels to Tokyo to find another Deadly Viper, O-Ren Ishii, now the leader of the Tokyo yakuza.
-After witnessing the yakuza murder her parents when she was a child, O-Ren took vengeance on the yakuza boss and replaced him after training as an elite assassin.
+After witnessing the yakuza murder her parents when she was a child, O-Ren took vengeance on the yakuza boss and ultimately, replaced him after training as an elite assassin.

-The Bride tracks O-Ren to a restaurant, where she quickly mutilates O-Ren's assistant and lawyer, Sofie Fatale, by cutting her arm off.
+The Bride tracks O-Ren Ishii to a restaurant, where she mutilates O-Ren's French majordomo and lawyer, Sofie Fatale, by amputating her arm.
 The Bride defeats O-Ren's squad of elite fighters, the Crazy 88, and kills O-Ren's bodyguard, the schoolgirl Gogo Yubari.
 O-Ren and the Bride duel in the restaurant's Japanese garden.
-The Bride kills O-Ren by scalping off the top of her head, and with her last breath, O-Ren compliments her blade before dying.
-Later, the Bride ties Sofie up and shoves her into the trunk of a car, where she tortures her for information on the other Deadly Vipers and cuts off her remaining arm, but leaves her alive as a threat.
+The Bride kills O-Ren by slicing off the top of her head.
+She tortures Sofie for information about the other Deadly Vipers, and leaves her alive as a threat.
 Bill finds Sofie and asks her if the Bride knows that her daughter is alive.